jestrade/ai-interviewer/README.md

 ## Usage

-1. Open the application in your browser
+1. Open the application in your browser at `http://localhost:5173`
-2. Start a new interview session
+2. Click the "Start Answer" button to begin recording your response
-3. Respond to the AI interviewer's questions through text or audio
+3. Speak your answer to the interview question
+4. Click "Stop" when you're finished
-4. The AI will evaluate your responses and ask follow-up questions
+5. The AI will process your response and provide feedback or ask follow-up questions
-5. Complete the interview to receive feedback
+6. Continue the conversation to complete the interview

 ## Project Structure